Fetching Data

 Your visualization component receives dataOptions (column definitions) and filters, but not the actual query results.
-Use the useExecuteCustomWidgetQuery hook to fetch data and apply number formatting in one step.
+Use useExecuteQuery together with extractDimensionsAndMeasures to fetch data, and formatDataSet to apply any number/date formatting declared on the columns.

 An